The geometry of 2-calibrated manifolds: Estimated transversality and finite, Whitney (A), approximate holomorphic stratifications

-If $Q$ is a distribution we say that $\tau$ is $\eta$-transversal to {\bf 0} along $Q$ if the above condition holds at all the points where $Q$ is defined (for example when $Q$ is the tangent bundle of a submanifold).
+If $Q$ is a distribution we say that $\tau$ is $\eta$-transverse along $Q$ to {\bf 0} if the above condition holds at all the points where $Q$ is defined.
+When $Q$ is the tangent bundle of a submanifold we also say that $\tau$ is $\eta$-transverse over the submanifold to {\bf 0}.